duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 Maintain access by writing a script to 	quickly and stealthily add an unauthorized user to the target system
   - Using a script is quick and decreases the possibility of discovery
-  - A script can automatically obfuscate evidence it exists by moving or overwriting logs
+  - A script can automatically obfuscate evidence it exists such as by moving or overwriting logs

 Python Script to Add User
 `sudo python -c 'import.pty;pty.spawn("/bin/bash")'`

 ![image](https://github.com/duffian/SIEM_SOC/blob/1e64581adce910196643460e232d35489b2fee22/images/23_pythscrp_adduser.png)

 ![image](https://github.com/duffian/SIEM_SOC/blob/1e64581adce910196643460e232d35489b2fee22/images/24_pythscrp_adduser.png)

-Could also write a script to install a backdoor shell listening for the attacker's instructions